Selfiee: Plot

-Meanwhile, Vijay reluctantly cancels his US trip on the producer's insistence.
+Meanwhile, Vijay reluctantly cancels his US trip at the producer's insistence.
 While rushing his son to the hospital, a frustrated Vijay calls Om by phone and threatens him, which affirms Om's conviction.
 On police inquiry, Om and his wife Minty accuse Vijay, but Vijay is not charged as his involvement was inconclusive.
 Protesting it, Om and his family perform Satyagraha in front of Vijay's residence, where media and fans also assemble.
-Addressing media, Vijay states that Om is a crazy fan and a kind of stalker who finds gratification by being a part in his idol's life through disruption.
-He shows Om's fan messages as evidence and announces that he has decided to attend the test in the supervision of Om.
-Vijay gets permission for an open test, which can be viewed by media and can be telecast live, the computer-based test is replaced with a direct question-answer session with Om.
-Om asks difficult and unusual questions, still Vijay manages to pass the learner's test.
+Addressing the media, Vijay states that Om is a crazy fan and a kind of stalker who finds gratification by being a part of his idol's life through disruption.
+He shows Om's fan messages as evidence and announces that he has decided to attend the test under the supervision of Om.
+Vijay gets permission for an open test, which can be viewed by media and can be telecast live; the computer-based test is instead replaced with a direct question-answer session with Om.
+Om asks difficult and unusual questions, though Vijay ultimately manages to pass the learner's test.
+During this time, Suraj's involvement becomes known to Vijay's fellow actress, who discreetly records his confession, seeking to share it with Vijay.

 Om's son is bullied by Vijay's fan-boys in school.
 With that, Om decides not to send him to school until Vijay has failed and is determined to fail him using maximum discretion.
-Meanwhile, Naina requires a surgery, and a flight is charted to reach there as soon as the test is completed.
-On the practical assessment day, Vijay smoothly completes the "H test", but Om fails him pointing petty mistakes.
-The decision is overruled by his superior and passes Vijay.
-Om makes Vijay wait until noon for the follow up "road test".
+Meanwhile, Naina requires surgery, and a flight is charted to reach there as soon as the test is completed.
+On the practical assessment day, Vijay smoothly completes the "H test", but Om fails him pointing out petty mistakes.
+The decision is overruled by his superior, who passes Vijay.
+Om makes Vijay wait until noon for the follow-up "road test".
 At noon, he postpones the test by two days, which happens to be the day of Naina's surgery.
-Vijay announces to the onlooking fans and media that he is forfeiting driving forever because Om has totally misused his power and he will retire from acting if this disrupts his life further.
+Vijay announces to the onlooking fans and media that he is forfeiting driving forever because Om has totally misused his power and he will retire from both acting and driving if this disrupts his life further.
 Enraged, the fans begin lynching Om, but Vijay saves him and flees from the place.

 While en route, they clear the misunderstandings.
 Om reveals that Vijay's licence was in the gift box which was thrown earlier by Vijay in RTO office.
 Vijay brings Om and his family to his house, where he scolds Suraj and Vimla for their mistakes.
-Two days later, before leaving to the airport Vijay interacts with the press about their reconciliation and tells that he has received his driving licence.
+Two days later, before leaving for the airport, Vijay interacts with the press about their reconciliation and tells that he has received his driving licence.
 Vijay then drives off in his car to the airport.